swati-d-bajpai/nest-js-boilerplate/README.md

     git push origin -u main
     ```

-6. Back to browser, goto your fork repo github.
+6. B to browser, goto your fork repo github.
 Then, click `Compare & pull request`

 If your code behind commit with the original, please update your code and resolve the conflict.
 Then, repeat from number 6.